sanger/traction-ui/DPL-282-todo.md

 ## ONTFlowCell

-- will need an input box to scan in the pool ID
+- will need an input box to scan in the pool ID [DONE]
-- add colour change to show flowcell id present. e.g. blank when empty, yellow when pool, green when flowcell id added)
+- add colour change to show flowcell id present. e.g. grey when empty, yellow when pool, green when flowcell id added) [DONE]
+- if we add validation can add a red colour to indicate an issue with that flowcell (plus small error msg)
+- UI for Flowcells is currently quite large.
+So for Promethion version you have to scroll a lot to reach lower positions.
+Maybe that will make it hard to drag / drop into them?
+- Possibly also want to change the input box into a text label once 'return' triggered (e.g. by scanner) to 'fix' that value once validated.
+So you don't accidently overscan a value you already entered.
+Would need a clear button then though.
-- Add remove button for pool
+- Add clear / remove button for flowcell data (clears pool id and flowcell id from store [and backend?])
-- Make flowcell droppable
+- Make a pool droppable from search on left of screen into a flowcell (with validation in case already connected to another)
 - Add tests

 # Done